gtaylormb/opl3_fpga/README.md

 ## News
 2016-6-11
 * FPGA and software build flows have been updated for Vivado 2016.1.
-* I have been working with one of the ScummVM devs, Walter van Niftrik, to use the OPL3_FPGA as an OPL3 output device in ScummVM over USB.
-His code is over at https://github.com/waltervn/opl3_fpga-apps.
+* I have been working with one of the ScummVM devs, Walter van Niftrik, to use the OPL3_FPGA as an OPL3 output device in ScummVM and DOSBox over USB.
+His code is over at https://github.com/waltervn/opl3_fpga-apps and https://github.com/waltervn/dosbox.
 He has a daemon running on top of PetaLinux instead of bare metal on the ARM.
 This is very cool and something I always envisioned.

 ## About
 Reverse engineered SystemVerilog RTL version of the